 Experts recommend 30 minutes of aerobic exercise per day, but it doesn’t have to happen all at once.
 In fact, three 10-minute sessions of mindful exercise is much better than one 30-minute session of distracted jogging or bicycling.

-It’s possible to exercise and still be ruminating on something distressing, but it’s possible to exercise and still be ruminating on something distressing, but as you continue to practice mindfulness you may find that upsetting thoughts and ideas fade into the background more easily.
+It’s possible to exercise and still be ruminating on something distressing, but as you continue to practice mindfulness you may find yourself better able to accept intrusive or upsetting thoughts without as much distress.

 Like exercise, sleep is an anxiety antidote.
 Unfortunately, good sleep can be elusive for people with OCD, who have higher rates of insomnia than the general population.